Rent and service charges: England

 Universal Credit

-If you claim Universal Credit, you will need to report this change using your online account or by calling the Universal Credit helpline 0800 328 5644, quoting your new rent and service charge amounts.
+If you claim Universal Credit, you will need to report this change using your online Universal Credit account or by calling the Universal Credit helpline on 0800 328 5644, quoting your new rent and service charge amounts.

 Housing Benefit

-If you claim Housing Benefit, please contact your Local Authority to report this change.
-Some local Housing Benefit departments may accept an email or a posted copy of the letter, please check with them first.
+Please contact your Local Authority.
+Some local Housing Benefit departments may accept an email or posted copy from you, please check with them first.

 Direct Debit